tkoletsky1973/YieldLoop_V2.0/docs/Whitepaper.md

 ---

-### 21.3 LOOP Classification Intent
+### 21.3 LOOP Token Classification and Non-Stablecoin Status

+LOOP is a settlement token issued solely to represent verified surplus that has already been realized, measured, and settled at the conclusion of an execution cycle.

+Although LOOP maintains 1:1 or greater backing at the time of issuance, LOOP is **not a stablecoin** under GENIUS Act definitions or similar regulatory frameworks.
+LOOP does not function as a pegged currency, unit of account, or medium of exchange intended to maintain price stability against a reference asset.

+Key distinctions include:
+- LOOP is issued only after surplus exists; it is not pre-minted or advance-issued
+- LOOP does not pay interest, yield, or rewards to holders
+- LOOP does not represent a claim on future profits, protocol revenue, or ongoing returns
+- LOOP issuance is tied to cycle-specific settlement outcomes, not continuous circulation
-LOOP is designed as a **settlement and accounting token**, not an investment vehicle.
+- LOOP is redeemable within the protocol as a settlement receipt, not as a currency substitute

-LOOP:
-- Is minted only after verified profit
-- Represents realized surplus, not future expectation
-- Is fully backed and redeemable
-- Does not confer governance rights
-- Does not promise appreciation

-Its purpose is to settle completed cycles, not to raise capital or incentivize speculation.
+LOOP’s backing reflects completed accounting outcomes and does not constitute a promise of price stability, market value maintenance, or future redemption beyond existing backing at the time of settlement.

 ---